 G: Because we didn't play many shows in Japan, some people even think we're from a different country.
 It was really natural for us to just go abroad and tour because in Tokyo you have to pay to play.

 T: Yeah, the Tokyo promoter system is totally different to anywhere else.
 There are no promoters booking small bands.

 G: It just isn't not happening.
 But the good side of it is that if you pay, you can play anything you like, anywhere you like.

 T: So maybe that's the reason that we have really good experimental music.
 Because it would usually be difficult for promoters to put on shows for extreme bands.

 Where would you recommend that someone that someone going to Tokyo goes to experience live, psychedelic music?

-G: There is a really cool rehearsal studio called DOM in Koenji, which is a little out of the centre and where we live.
-It's really cheap, like 5 or 8 bucks which is really accessible.
+G: There is a really cool rehearsal studio called DOM in Koenji, which is a little out of the center and where we live.
+It's really cheap, like five or eight bucks which is really accessible.

 T: Usually the shows in Tokyo, even the local shows, the bands which you don't know, it's costs like 25 bucks.
 It's really expensive so nobody really goes, only friends!